Senior Health, Dining How Nutrition Can Help Support Senior Cognitive Function

-Senior Health, Senior Activities Benefits of Aquatic Therapy for Those Living with Dementia in Florida
+Senior Health, Lifestyle Benefits of Aquatic Therapy for Those Living with Dementia in Florida

 By now, everyone knows that regular exercise is crucial to maintaining good health and well-being as we age.
 Numerous studies show that seniors who make physical activity part of their weekly routine are both healthier and happier.
 And what’s not to love?
 Exercise prevents disease, improves mental health, decreases falls, provides social engagement, and increases cognitive function.